mythiculs/HSV-Pack/README.md

- ## HSV Pack
+ # HSV Pack

-This HSV Pack is there for anyone who wants a HSV and does not know what to choose.
-I advise using 1.40.6 or over for the best experience.
-Axes has sick creations
+A HSV Pack for anyone who wants a HSV and doesn't know what to choose.
+Axes has sick HSV creations

 ## Installation